How to Build a Cardboard Box Puppet Theater — Easy Step-by-Step Guide

 - 6

-Once the base paint is dry, decorate the theater.
-You can paint curtains around the stage opening, add a marquee, or glue on fabric scraps for a theatrical effect.
+Once the base paint is thoroughly dry, it's time to add the theatrical flair!
+You can paint detailed curtains around the stage opening, create a charming marquee above the stage, or even glue on fabric scraps for a more realistic curtain effect.
+Let your creativity guide you here.

 - 7